acommitteeoflunatics/kowm-opts/README.md

 that 'extensible simplicity' is the wave of the future; and we tend to agree.

 ## kowm-opts
-There are currently six additional modular libraries planned which, along with any others we think are needed, will make up kowm-opts.
+komw-opts /kōm-äpts/ currently has six additional modular libraries planned; with any others we think are needed, will make up kowm-opts.
 These libraries will most likely be written in Ruby; however additional bindings for Python and Lua are currently on the RoadMap